JordanKoeller/MirageOld/BUGLIST.md

 References for Computational Geometry help.
 Paned spatial grid implimentation to save memory/speed.
 Click-and-drag on imagePane to center image
+Horizontal bars on RDDGrid in spark_impl
+Red text when generating sphinx-docs

 URGENT:
 Error with changing CanvasDim leads to different amount of mass in stars